Bottled Water Industry Provides Huge Donation to Water-Starved California Town

 Alexandria, VA – On Monday, September 21, 2015, the International Bottled Water Association (IBWA) and California Assemblymember Devon Mathis coordinated the donation of over 100,000 bottles of bottled water to the families of East Porterville and surrounding Tulare County.
 These areas are some of the hardest hit by California’s ongoing drought – many Porterville households have had no running water for almost two years.

 IBWA was contacted by Assemblymember Mathis, who represents Tulare County and East Porterville, asking if California bottled water providers could organize a large-scale donation event.
-On Monday, September 21, four tractor trailers from IBWA member companies Absopure, CG Roxanne, DS Services of America, and Nestle Waters North America rolled into East Porterville and together donated more than 15,000 gallons of bottled water.
+On Monday, September 21, four tractor trailers from IBWA member bottled water companies Absopure, CG Roxanne, DS Services of America, and Nestle Waters North America rolled into East Porterville and together donated more than 15,000 gallons of bottled water.

-“This event is a public example of what several California member companies have already been doing for some time and without any fanfare – helping communities in need by providing residents with safe, reliable bottled water during this very difficult drought,” said IBWA Vice President of Communications Chris Hogan, who was in Porterville, CA, for Monday’s delivery.
+“This event is a public example of what several California member bottled water companies have already been doing for some time and without any fanfare – helping communities in need by providing residents with safe, reliable bottled water during this very difficult drought,” said IBWA Vice President of Communications Chris Hogan, who was in Porterville, CA, for Monday’s delivery.

 “We are honored to work with Assembly member Devon Mathis and Tulare County officials and helping to make today’s events a reality.
 We are also very appreciative of the Tulare County Office of Emergency Services for managing the donation event and ensuring the bottled water is distributed to those most in need.
 Finally, we thank Pastor Ramon Hernandez and Iglesias Emmanuel Church for hosting us today – and for all they do for the community of Porterville during this difficult time.”